dmlc/treelite/docs/tutorials/first.rst

 .. note:: Want to deploy the model to another machine?

-  This tutorial assumes that predictions will be made on the same machine that is running treelite.
-If you'd like to deploy your model to another machine (that may not have treelite installed), see the page :doc:`deploy`.
+  This tutorial assumes that predictions will be made on the same machine that is running Treelite.
+If you'd like to deploy your model to another machine (that may not have Treelite installed), see the page :doc:`deploy`.

 .. note:: Reducing compilation time for large models